seeubh5798/Food-order-clone-React/README.md

 #custom hooks is just a function - generally we declare it in utils folder

 #always use Suspense component given by react along with lazy function - fallback is given for suspense to show the dummy component/shimmer ui until the lazy chunks load into the UI

+#tailwind uses postcss in the background - postcss is like managing css from js.
+PostCSS is a software development tool that uses JavaScript-based plugins to automate routine CSS operations